oracle/pgql-lang/spec/pgql-1.0-spec.md

 ## Comments

 There are two kinds of comments: single-line comments and multi-line comments.
-Single-line comments start with double backslashes (`\\`), while multi-line comments are delimited by `/*` and `*/`.
+Single-line comments start with double forward slashes (`//`), while multi-line comments are delimited by `/*` and `*/`.
 The following shows the syntactic structure of the two forms.

 ```
 Comment           := SingleLineComment |